I’m so lazy. I don’t fit in. I’m failing at adulthood.

-Sometimes the things we tell ourselves can be incredibly harsh.
+Sometimes the things we say to ourselves can be quite cruel.
 This negative inner voice, or inner critic, can make us feel like we’re not good enough or even worthless.
-This may be especially true when we’re stuck at home for long periods or can’t connect with friends or loved ones the way we’re used to.

-“While we all have an inner critic to some degree, if you’re consistently overcome by negative thoughts about yourself, it can impact your mental health,” says Pamela Honsberger, MD, family physician and assistant area medical director overseeing physician development and support at Kaiser Permanente in Orange County.
+“While we all have an inner critic to some degree, if you’re consistently overcome by negative thoughts about yourself, it can impact your mental health,” says Pamela Honsberger, MD, family physician and director of physician development and support at Kaiser Permanente in Orange County.

 “If you’re too self-critical,” she says, “it can cause high anxiety, depression, or life paralysis where you can’t move past certain experiences.”